helloskyy-io/Skyy-Med-AI/README.md

 # Skyy-Net

-**Skyy-Net** is a community driven open source non profit project that attempts to provide anyone with AI tools to interpret medical imaging.
+**Skyy-Net** is a community driven, open source, non profit project, that provides distributed AI designed to run on decentralized infrastructure.
+We are currently using computer vision models to interpret medical imaging as part of the Skyy-Med project/application.
 This is the AI or model portion of the project.
 The web application that utilizes the models trained here is called Skyy-Med and is another public repository under Hello Skyy.
+[HelloSkyy Skyy-Med](https://github.com/helloskyy-io/Skyy-Med).

 ## Features